ianepperson/telnetsrvlib/README.rst

 and modified to support gevent, better input handling, clean asynchronous messages and much more.
 Licensed under the LGPL, as per the SourceForge notes.

-This library allows you to easily create a Telnet server, powered by your Python code.
+This library allows you to easily create a Telnet or SSH server powered by your Python code.
 The library negotiates with a Telnet client, parses commands, provides an automated help command, optionally provides login queries, then allows you to define your own commands.
+An optional SSH handler is provided to wrap the defined Telnet handler into an SSH handler.

 You use the library to create your own handler, then pass that handler to a StreamServer or TCPServer to perform the actual connection tasks.